vtolochk/myMoney/Readme.md

 5. React-native-chart-kit - as a chart

-6. Lottie-react-native - as a executor for lottie animations
+6. Lottie-react-native - as an executor for lottie animations

 ### Additional Information
   This app was built in six days cause of my workload.
 I would like to make it better and add some tests, animations and flow in the future.